stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"Cloudflare how do we get you to stop showing us the "I AM NOT A ROBOT" screen?" by @[GD_EdRob](https://twitter.com/GD_EdRob/status/1127864910979878912)

+"Cloudflare page would tell it explicitly; "Hey, we think you're a robot, we don't serve your kind in this corner of the web"" by @[JessicaCGlenn](https://twitter.com/JessicaCGlenn/status/1111259638333243392)

 "Check into Cloudflare it seems to be forcing blatant censorship in part by blocking access to sites and information on the internet!" by @[rickadam0](https://twitter.com/rickadam0/status/1128934188084711425)